As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 It also increases your muscle mass, and the more muscle you have the more calories you burn per day even while at rest.

-To help manage hunger while on creatine, I recommend increasing your protein intake and fiber intake because these will increase satiety.
+To help manage hunger while on creatine, I recommend increasing your protein and fiber intake because these will increase your satiety.

 What Is The Most Common Type of Creatine Supplement